ErpNetDocs/tech/modules/my/calendar.md

 As a general rule, the Calendar shows you all activities where you are designated as the **Owner**, **Responsible Party** or a **Participant**.

-The Calendar will also show activities from **[social groups](groups/features-in-groups.md)** you take part in.
-If a member from your organization is not part of the same groups as you are, they will not be able to see nor access your group events, and vice versa.
+The Calendar will also display activities from **[social groups](groups/features-in-groups.md)** you take part in.
+This once again includes activities where you are either the Owner, Responsible Party or a Participant.
+If you're neither of those, you will still see the actvities but only within the **[group-integrated Calendar](https://docs.erp.net/tech/modules/my/groups/features-in-groups.html#activity-access)**.

 ### Create an activity